Chart Color Schemes

 The exceptional employment performance in Jindalee places it among Australia's strongest labour markets

-Construction is particularly prominent, with an employment share 1.4 times the regional level.
-However, manufacturing is under-represented, at 3.4% of Jindalee's workforce compared to Greater Perth's 5.5%.
-Over the 12 months to September 2025, employment increased by 4.3%, while labour force increased by 4.0%, causing a fall in unemployment rate of 0.3 percentage points.
-In comparison, Greater Perth recorded employment growth of 2.9% and labour force growth of 3.0%.
-State-level data to 25-Nov-25 shows WA employment contracted by 0.27%, with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest an expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Jindalee's employment mix, local employment is estimated to increase by 6.4% over five years and 13.3% over ten years.
+Construction is particularly strong, with an employment share 1.4 times the regional level.
+Conversely, manufacturing is under-represented, with only 3.4% of Jindalee's workforce compared to 5.5% in Greater Perth.
+Employment opportunities locally may be limited, as indicated by the difference between Census working population and resident population counts.
+Between September 2024 and September 2025, employment levels increased by 4.4%, while the labour force grew by 4.1%, causing the unemployment rate to fall by 0.3 percentage points in Jindalee.
+In contrast, Greater Perth saw employment rise by 2.9% and the labour force grow by 3.0%, with a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Jindalee.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Jindalee's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, although these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment